Chapter 9: Statements Summary and Error Checking

 - The type of each value must match the type of the column.

-- Autoinc columns may be specified as NULL.
+- Auto-increment columns may be specified as NULL.

-- If there are too many or too few columns, that is an error.
+- If there are too many or too few columns, that is considered an error.

-The Begin transaction can go anywhere, it's always ok.
+Begin transaction can go anywhere, so it's always ok.

-The sqlite documentation can be helpful (CQL syntax is a subset).
+The sqlite documentation can be helpful here (CQL syntax is a subset).
 See: https://www.sqlite.org/lang_transaction.html

-The Commit transaction can go anywhere, it's always ok.
+Commit transaction can go anywhere, so it's always ok.

-The sqlite documentation can be helpful (CQL syntax is a subset).
+The sqlite documentation can be helpful here (CQL syntax is a subset).
 See: https://www.sqlite.org/lang_transaction.html

-The Rollback trans can go anywhere but if you're using the format
+Rollback transaction can go anywhere but if you're using the format

 seen that name in a savepoint

-The sqlite documentation can be helpful (CQL syntax is a subset).
+The sqlite documentation can be helpful here again (CQL syntax is a subset).
 See: https://www.sqlite.org/lang_transaction.html

 statement can go anywhere but we do record this savepoint name

-as having been seen so we can verify it in rollback.
+as having been seen, so that we can verify it in rollback.
 So this is sort of a weak declaration of the savepoint name.

-The sqlite documentation can be helpful (CQL syntax is a subset). https://www.sqlite.org/lang_savepoint.html
+The sqlite documentation can be helpful here (CQL syntax is a subset). https://www.sqlite.org/lang_savepoint.html

 seen that name in a previous savepoint